Device drivers infrastructure¶

 Description

 This helper implements common pattern present in probe functions for error checking: print debug or error message depending if the error value is -EPROBE_DEFER and propagate error upwards.
 In case of -EPROBE_DEFER it sets also defer probe reason, which can be checked later by reading devices_deferred debugfs attribute.
-It replaces code sequence:
+It replaces the following code sequence:

 if (err != -EPROBE_DEFER)